Civil Aviation Authority of Malaysia: Merger with MAVCOM

 In December 2019, the Ministry of Transport announced that CAAM and the Malaysian Aviation Commission (MAVCOM) would merge to create a standalone aviation regulator.
 The proposed merger was said "to optimise staff and financials, as well as making the civil aviation industry more competitive".
 Though the merger was supposed to have been completed by the second quarter of 2021, however, the anticipated merger did not materialized as CAAM and MAVCOM remains a separate entities.

 In October 2023, Transport Minister, Anthony Loke announced that a bill for proposed merger between CAAM and MAVCOM will be tabled on the Parliament in 2024.
 On 13 June 2024, it was announced that the two bodies is expected to merge by 2025 with an official merger date yet to be announced.
 Eleven days later, on 24 June, two new bills for the merger of CAAM and MAVCOM were tabled at the Parliament by the Deputy Transport Minister, Hasbi Habibollah and approved by the Dewan Rakyat two days later.
 On 11 September, both bills were granted royal assent and were gazetted on 25 September.
 On 20 December, the tentative date for the merger of CAAM and MAVCOM has been finalized and will be announced later.

 On 23 June 2025, Loke announced that the merger of CAAM and MAVCOM is expected to completed by 1 August, with CAAM took over the MAVCOM's economic regulatory functions.
 The merger will make the CAAM a sole aviation regulator in the country oversaws both economic and technical aspects and transitioned as an independent statutory body with separated remuneration and exempted by the Government.
 On 21 July, MAVCOM said that CAAM will assumed the technical regulatory functions that the commission had previously carried out and also assumed other functions, including licensing and airport development.

-On 1 August, the merger between CAAM and MAVCOM was officially completed.
-Following the move, Shahril Tarmizi is appointed as the new Chairman of CAAM.
+On 1 August, the merger of CAAM and MAVCOM was officially completed.
+Following the move, Shahril Tarmizi is appointed as the new Chairman of the newly-combined entity.
 To coincide with its merger with MAVCOM, CAAM launched a new logo on 16 September, which reflects its refreshed brand image and a renewed corporate structure.
 The rebranding of CAAM also comes with its new slogan, "Safer Above.
 Safer Beyond".